About VA Loans – A Full Glossary

 Verification of Employment

 This is when a mortgage lender contacts the potential borrower’s place of employment in order to verify the information on the loan application.
+See here about getting a VA loan if you are self-employed.

 When the owner of a property contends that a legal claim for payment can be placed against the property.